mjunedi/mjunedi/README.md

 - 👋 Hi, I’m @mjunedi
-- 👀 I’m interested in learning Kubernetes and cloud technologies
+- 👀 I’m interested in learning Kubernetes and Cloud technologies
 - 🌱 I’m currently learning Kubernetes
 - 💞️ I’m looking to collaborate on Kubernetes and DevOps projects
 - 📫 How to reach me consultantmiaj@gmail.com